shehreendheda/katacoda-scenarios/slov2/slopractice/step4.md

-Monitor Based SLOs take a time-based approach to tracking SLIs.
+<a href="https://docs.datadoghq.com/monitors/service_level_objectives/monitor/" target="_blank">Monitor Based SLOs</a> take a time-based approach to tracking SLIs.
 The target is the proportion of the time window all the monitors should be in the OK state.

 Because latency is time-based, you'll create a Monitor Based SLO to track latency for viewing the home page.